mlops-pltf/hfagnt-first-smolagent-app/README.md

 - agent-course
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+Check out all the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference